 Spanish speaking staff are onsite for clinical, prevention and advocacy services.

-We are here to respond to the needs of individuals who are in crisis or suffering from trauma.
-We are a state-of-the-art non-profit agency, located in Santa Fe, combining the healing power and life changing services of a specialized clinical team, advocacy center, and education and prevention experts to help survivors and our community restore strength in the face of adversity.
+We are here to respond to the needs of individuals who have experienced sexual violence or other traumatic events.
+We are a state-of-the-art non-profit agency, located in Santa Fe, combining the healing power and life-affirming services of a specialized clinical team, advocacy center, and education and prevention experts to help survivors and our community restore strength in the face of adversity.

-Solace Crisis Treatment Center has been restoring strength for over 40 years.
-Our Center provides a safe place to receive evidence-based services including therapy for post-traumatic stress and anxiety disorders, victim advocacy and primary prevention programs.
+Solace Crisis Treatment Center has been restoring strength for over 47 years.
+Our Center provides a safe place to receive evidence-based services including therapy for post-traumatic stress and anxiety disorders, violent crimes victim advocacy and sexual violence prevention programs.
 Solace changed its name from the Santa Fe Rape Crisis and Trauma Treatment Center in October 2010, to ensure there were no barriers to receiving services.
 Because of that name change Solace provides more safety and more privacy and confidentiality than ever before.
 We also received national accreditation from the National Children’s Alliance as a family advocacy center for children and their families in cases of abuse, neglect or the witnessing of violent crime.

 Solace serves Santa Fe, Rio Arriba and Los Alamos Counties and central northern New Mexico.
 We serve individuals from San Ildefonso, Nambe, Tesuque and Santo Domingo pueblos.
-Currently, we have three bilingual, English/Spanish, therapists and two other bilingual staff, English/Spanish, trained as victim advocates, with two having extensive experience in primary prevention for the immigration and Native American Populations.
-One of these individuals also understands Tewa Native American language.
+All of our services are provided in English and Spanish, with interpretation services available for other language access needs.

 Why become An Advocate Volunteer?

 Facilitate recovery with your attention, assistance and acceptance.